-- Your User ID and password gives you access to your own personal page where you can see messages from the school, view and amend the information you have provided on the application form and print the registration form required for the test day. - After 1st July 2021, any changes to the application form should be notified to Kendrick School. - Your email address or daughter's photo cannot be amended after 1st July 2021. - You have the option to do the following using the user name and password: - To download a printable copy of your completed application (with photograph) - To update details about your child where there has been either a change since registering or to correct an error made - o To add or to change the photograph of your child
+- Your User ID and password gives you access to your own personal page where you can see messages from the school, view and amend the information you have provided on the application form and print the registration form required for the test day. - After 1st July 2023, you can amend certain sections of the application form via your personal page. - You have the option to do the following using the user name and password: - To download a printable copy of your completed application (with photograph) - o To update details about your child where there has been either a change since registering or to correct an error made - o To add or to change the photograph of your child

-YEAR 7 ADMISSIONS POLICY - SEPTEMBER 2022 ENTRY
+YEAR 7 ADMISSIONS POLICY - SEPTEMBER 2024 ENTRY

-Kendrick School is a selective girls' school with academy status.
-All applications to maintained schools are covered by coordinated admissions arrangements as set out in the School Admissions Code 2014, in which parents/carers are required to make an application to the Local Authority (LA) in which they live (home LA).
+Kendrick School is a selective girls' school with academy status and therefore is its own admissions authority.
+However, all applications to maintained schools are covered by coordinated admissions arrangements as set out in the School Admissions Code 2021, in which parents/carers are required to make an application to the Local Authority (LA) in which they live (home LA).
 Kendrick School will inform Reading LA of all applications received.

-Kendrick School Admissions Number
+Kendrick School Admission Number

-The Admission Number for places in Year 7 for September 2022 is 128.
+The Admission Number for places in Year 7 for September 2024 is 128.